atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ### Requiring URLs

+A URL (Uniform Resource _Locator_) is a specific and cooler version of a URI (Uniform Resource _Identifier_), because a URL tells you where you can find more information about this thing (hence _Locator_).

 RDF allows any type of URIs for `subject` and `predicate` value, which means they can be URLs, but don't have to be.
 This means they don't always resolve, or even function as locators.
 The links don't work, and that restricts how useful the links are.
 Atomic Data takes a different approach: these links MUST Resolve.
-Requiring Properties to resolve is part of what enables the type system of Atomic Schema - they provide the `shortname` and `datatype`.
+Requiring [Properties](https://atomicdata.dev/classes/Property) to resolve is part of what enables the type system of Atomic Schema - they provide the `shortname` and `datatype`.

-Requiring URLs makes things easier for data users, at the cost of the data producer.
+Requiring URLs makes things easier for data users, but makes things a bit more difficult for the data producer.
-With Atomic Data, the data producer MUST offer the triples at the URL of the subject.
+With Atomic Data, the data producer MUST offer the data at the URL of the subject.
-This is a challenge - especially with the current (lack of) tooling.
+This is a challenge that requires tooling, which is why I've built [Atomic-Server](https://crates.io/crates/atomic-server): an easy to use, performant, open source data management sytem.

-However - making sure that links _actually work_ offer tremendous benefits for data consumers, and that advantage is often worth the extra trouble.
+Making sure that links _actually work_ offer tremendous benefits for data consumers, and that advantage is often worth the extra trouble.

 ### Replace blank nodes with paths